 First we consider quantum billiards, in which a free particle is confined in a cavity defined by a variety of boundaries \cite{robnik}, whose eigenspectrum is obtained by solving the Helmholtz equation with Dirichlet boundary conditions.
 They are popular models in Hamiltonian chaos and mesoscopic physics \cite{berry_bill} and have experimentally-realized variants \cite{bill_exp}.
-Modifying the boundary or shape of the billiard changes its symmetry properties and also drives it from integrability to chaos.
+Modifying the boundary or shape of the billiard changes its symmetry and also drives it from integrability to chaos.
 For a billiard whose boundary is parameterized by $r(\phi)=r_0(1+\epsilon \cos\phi)$, as $\epsilon$ varies from 0 to 1, the system transitions from integrable to chaotic dynamics.
 For $\epsilon=0$, a circular billiard shown in Fig. \ref{fig1}(a) is obtained.
 This is an integrable system and its higher-order spacings are in agreement with Eq. \ref{hopd} (See Ref. \cite{supp}).
-For $\epsilon=1$, the so-called cardioid billiard is obtained \cite{cardioid}, possessing two irreps due to reflection symmetry about the horizontal axis.
+For $\epsilon=1$, the cardioid billiard is obtained \cite{cardioid}, possessing two irreps due to reflection symmetry about the horizontal axis.
 Thus, eigenlevels obtained disregarding symmetry would correspond to a superposition of two GOE spectra.
-As anticipated by Eq. \ref{maineqn}, its second order spacing ratio distribution $P^2(r,1,2)$ is consistent with $P(r,2)$ (Fig. \ref{billiards}(a)).
-A billiard with three irreps, similar in shape to one that has been experimentally realized \cite{dietz_3foldbill}, is obtained by parametrizing its boundary as $r(\phi)=r_0(1+0.3\cos(3\phi))$.
+As anticipated by Eq. \ref{maineqn}, its second order distribution $P^2(r,1,2)$ is consistent with $P(r,2)$ (Fig. \ref{billiards}(a)).
+A billiard with three irreps, similar in shape to one that has been experimentally realized \cite{dietz_3foldbill}, is obtained by parameterizing its boundary as $r(\phi)=r_0(1+0.3\cos(3\phi))$.
 This model, with symmetries ignored and after removing degeneracies arising from the two-dimensional irreps, corresponds to a superposition of three chaotic spectra and the best match for $P^3(r,1,3)$ is provided by $P(r,3)$ (Fig. \ref{billiards}(b)).
-A chaotic billiard with four irreps is the well-studied Bunimovich stadium billiard \cite{stadbill1} (shown in Fig. \ref{billiards}(c)).
-This has reflection symmetry about both $x$ and $y$ axes and, in accordance with Eq. \ref{maineqn}, displays the best correspondence for $P^k(r,1,4)$ with $P(r,\beta')$ for $k=\beta'=4$ (Fig. \ref{billiards}(c)).
-For all of these cases, insets in Fig. \ref{billiards} show that the minima of $D(\beta')$ corresponds to $\beta'=k$, where $k$ is the number of irreps.
-Thus, information about the fluctuation property and irreps can be obtained from higher-order fluctuation statistics.
+A chaotic billiard with four irreps is the well-studied Bunimovich stadium billiard \cite{stadbill1} shown in Fig. \ref{billiards}(c).
+This has reflection symmetry about $x$ and $y$ axes and, in accordance with Eq. \ref{maineqn}, $P^k(r,1,4)$ displays the best correspondence with $P(r,\beta')$ for $k=\beta'=4$ (Fig. \ref{billiards}(c)).
+For all of these cases, insets in Fig. \ref{billiards} show that the minima of $D(\beta')$ coincides with $\beta'=k$, the number of irreps.

 Next, a spin-$1/2$ chain with the Hamiltonian \cite{santos}